alexandreday/tsne_visual/README.md

 # tSNE_visual (Under Development)
 A Python3 module for running, visualizing and producing animations of t-distributed stochastic Nearest-Neighbor Embedding (t-SNE) implemented in C++.
 The code is a modified version of bhtsne taken from [Laurens van der Maaten repository](https://github.com/lvdmaaten/bhtsne).
-The module implement t-SNE as a Class following the [sklearn](http://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) syntax.
+The module implements t-SNE as a Class following the [sklearn](http://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) syntax.

 # Compiling C++ code:
 Go to src/cpp and run: